Bruns Heads. Where the river meets the ocean.

 -

-Swim in the river
+Relax in the river

 The Brunswick River is the town’s centrepiece.
 Calm, wide and impossibly clear at high tide, it’s ideal for morning swims, paddleboarding or simply floating with the current.